MacJediWizard/Jamf-Connect-Monitor/README.md

 - Jamf Community for Extension Attribute examples and Configuration Profile best practices
 - Apple System Administrators community for security monitoring guidance
 - Open source contributors and beta testers from the macOS enterprise community
-- **Success Academies** for enterprise environment testing and validation
+- Enterprise environments for production testing and validation

 ## 🏷️ **Project Status**